yjsyyyjszf/dcm-processor/README.md

 - The python file should contain the `callback` function(s) you stated in the `settings.json` file
 - For an example check the `temp` service folder in the `services` folder.

+### Service entry in the modules
+A service entry in the `modules` is basically a folder which contains at least a python file with the `worker` function definition and other python files and any other file needed to run the worker function.
+This should usually be prepared as a python module.
+For an example of the service entry in the `modules` directory see the `temp` service in the `services` folder.

+## The callback function